schnellecom/SAG-presentation/README.md

 LaTeX presentation for the talk on the SAG paper

 # install
-needs some latex packages, on windows works with vs code, miktex and perl
+## for windows
+- vs code with latex addon
+- perl
+- miktex